Key statutes, regulations and adopted international standards

 Unless exemption requirements are met, a business operator disclosing personal data to a third party in a foreign country must obtain the individual’s prior consent.
 However, the consent requirement is exempted in the following cases:

-- The disclosing business operator and the recipient ensure that the recipient develops and implements arrangements through appropriate and reasonable measures for the handling of personal data to be performed consistently with the APPI obligations provisions.
+- the disclosing business operator and the recipient ensure that the recipient develops and implements arrangements through appropriate and reasonable measures for the handling of personal data to be performed consistently with the APPI obligations provisions.
 These measures may include:

 - contracts between the disclosing business operator and the recipient; or

-- The recipient receives certification based on the APEC cross-border privacy rules framework (CBPR).
+- the recipient receives certification based on the APEC cross-border privacy rules framework (CBPR).
 The PPC explicitly accepts the APEC-CBPR certification as qualified to meet the standards for ’recognition based on a cross-border privacy rules framework’.

 Overview of the main enforcement measures in the APPI

 The main enforcement measures are: imprisonment or criminal fine; an order to cease, desist and take other necessary action to rectify a violation of the APPI against the business operators; or any other action deemed necessary by the PPC within its authority.
+The amendment will introduce stricter enforcement measures such as increased financial penalties (up to ¥100 million).

 Automated processing, profiling and data analytics